 As for the individual biology of a person, it is currently nearly impossible to easily identify someone as either an asymptomatic carrier or as a person naturally more susceptible or more vulnerable to suffering the effects of being infected with a pathogen or disease.

-Using typhoid fever as an example, according to this article from the Centers for Disease Control and Prevention in Atlanta, “You can get typhoid fever if you eat food or drink beverages that have been handled by a person who is shedding Salmonella Typhi or if sewage contaminated with Salmonella Typhi bacteria gets into the water you use for drinking or washing food.
+Using typhoid fever as an example, you can get typhoid fever if you eat food or drink beverages that have been handled by a person who is shedding Salmonella Typhi or if sewage contaminated with Salmonella Typhi bacteria gets into the water you use for drinking or washing food.
 Therefore, typhoid fever is more common in areas of the world where handwashing is less frequent and water is likely to be contaminated with sewage.”

 I bolded the words in the last paragraph as yet more evidence of the importance of washing your hands properly and thoroughly as cited in this article, which is usually so easy to do and yet not nearly enough people develop it as a habit as a part of their routine.
 Although you cannot protect yourself from contracting typhoid fever by merely washing your hands in areas of the world where the disease is more common — getting vaccinated and avoiding risky foods and drinks are the two most effective preventative methods — the spread of typhoid fever can potentially be significantly reduced simply with the hygienic practice of people properly washing their hands…

-…so it appears that the clean truth about the dirty truth behind “superspreaders” of disease is to properly wash your hands, as I wonder how many diseases could be substantially mitigated or completely eradicated if only everyone around the world took the few minutes of time and effort to properly wash their hands…
+The clean truth about the dirty truth behind “superspreaders” of disease is apparently to properly wash your hands — although keeping yourself properly nourished also can help protect you — as I wonder how many diseases could be substantially mitigated or completely eradicated if only everyone around the world took the few minutes of time and effort to properly wash their hands…